humdrum-tools/humdrum-documentation/guide/ch17/index.md

 lines.

 The third step in generating an inventory is to count the number of occurrences of each unique data token.
-The **uniq** command described in [Chapter 3](/guide/ch03) will eliminate successive duplicate lines.
+The <span class="unix">uniq</span> command described in [Chapter 3](/guide/ch03) will eliminate successive duplicate lines.
 For example, if we type: